Spain Travel Guide

 Spain is one of the most popular destinations in the world with millions of people visiting every year.
 Expect facsinating cities, a vibrant culture, amazing beaches and beautiful islands.
-View our comprehensive Spain travel and backpacking guide with tips, ideas for the best things to see and do and information about itineraries, costs, how to save money, and more!
+Get information, advice and inspiration for the best things to do if you would like to travel, go backpacking or take a gap year in Spain.

 Travel to Spain

 Our destination guide aims to give you all the information you need to have an amazing experience in this amazing country.
 Find affordable travel and backpacking ideas with advice for amazing things to do and how you can be more than just your average traveller.
 You can also get recommendations for budget travel tips, where to stay and advice how to stay safe.

 - Capital: Madrid (population 3,300,000 approx)

 - Official languages: Spanish, Catalan, Galician and Basque

 Weather & Best Time to Visit Spain

 Spain is an all round destination with a warm Mediterranean climate, even in winter it never really gets that cold.
 The Canary Islands average around 20oC most months and we highly recommend heading to to coast / islands for summer.
 April and May are our best time recommendations to visit Spain, this is when the country isn't boiling hot and the weather is comfortable.
 During July and August the weather can be extremely hot, and also crowded with tourists

 The easiest and quickest way to get to Spain is by flying.
 There are great value flights to international airports in most major cities and tourism hotspots in Spain.
 You can also cross from mainland Europe via bus/train which can be cheaper than flying but expect much longer journey times.